 Well over a decade ago, an influx of artists and musicians made Brooklyn's Williamsburg neighborhood trendy.
-Retro-style bars flourished, as did fun, quirky shops along the area's main drag, Bedford Avenue.
-These days the area is becoming increasingly mass—see recent additions like Urban Outfitters and J.Crew—but there's still plenty of creative energy in the neighborhood's independently run boutiques.
+Retro-style bars flourished, as did fun, quirky shops along the area's main drag, Bedford Avenue (namely, the stretch from Metropolitan Avenue to North 12th Street).
+These days the area is becoming increasingly mass-market retail oriented—see recent additions like Urban Outfitters and J.Crew—but there's still plenty of creative energy in the neighborhood's independently run boutiques.
 Shoppers can find reasonably priced items and friendly, helpful sales representatives (who may wear statement eyeglasses and/or have directional haircuts).
 Explore a cozy bookstore, one-of-a-kind thrift shops and a jeweler that allows customers to make their own baubles.
 Read on for a full list of must-visit shops.

 How to Get There

-Sometimes credited with starting the stackable ring trend, Catbird, which counts Zoe Kravitz and Winona Ryder among its fans, is a jewelry shop that's been in business on Bedford Avenue for almost 10 years.
-The whimsical boutique is small (which makes it hard to peruse on a busy day), but its dainty pieces have an outsized appeal.
+Sometimes credited with starting the stackable ring trend, Catbird, which counts Zoe Kravitz and Winona Ryder among its fans, is a jewelry shop that's been in business on Bedford Avenue since 2004.
+The whimsical boutique is small (which makes it hard to peruse on a busy day), but its dainty pieces have an outsize appeal.
 Find earrings, necklaces and the covetable stacking rings, which are made in house using 14-karat yellow gold or sterling silver.
-Last year, Catbird opened another location on Driggs Avenue; called The Wedding Annex, the location sells—you guessed it—engagement rings and wedding bands.
+In 2014, Catbird opened another location on Driggs Avenue; called the Wedding Annex, the location sells—you guessed it—engagement rings and wedding bands.

 Verameat is another whimsical jewelry company with a loyal following.
 Their pieces are polished and artful, all handcrafted from recycled silver or 14-karat gold.
 Look out for chunky gold brass knuckles, sterling silver necklaces that dangle pendants shaped like internal organs, and rings featuring animal faces and emoji.
 (We did say “whimsical.”)